Home - Book Preview

 "One moment," she said, then gave him the total.
 He passed the cash over, and she gave him the prescription, then asked, "Do you need to go over the prescription with the pharmacist?"

-There I turned to Grandpa, "Grandpa Joe, this is very important.
+Parked on the street, I turned to Grandpa.
+"Grandpa Joe, this is very important.
 The future gets very difficult and I need the man in there.
 You must not talk at all while we are in that house.
 Do you understand?"

 "No Grandpa Joe, you can't say a word, no gasping in surprise, no interruptions, no questions.
 This only works if you stay completely silent."